-relationship between performance, stress levels, maintenance of regular leisure-time running marathon runners.
-Their findings showed a results have shown that high enjoyment from significant positive relationship between the high running, together with the frequent application of perception of stress levels and marathon running behavioral modification techniques, increases the performance, while variables like optimism and self-efficacy have established that insufficient motivation, low selfnegative relations with stress.
+In the study by Titze et al. (2005), certain A study by Sin et al. (2015) examined the factors that influenced the adoption and relationship between performance, stress levels, maintenance of regular leisure-time running and personal psychological capital among among mid-aged women were mentioned.
+The marathon runners.
+Their findings showed a results have shown that high enjoyment from significant positive relationship between the high running, together with the frequent application of perception of stress levels and marathon running behavioral modification techniques, increases the psychological opportunity for regular running.
+It is also variables like optimism and self-efficacy have established that insufficient motivation, low selfnegative relations with stress.
 This suggests that esteem, and an unattractive neighborhood mental toughness and optimism can have a contributed most to increased regression from significant impact on runners' ability to cope with regular running.
 In the study, Waśkiewicz et al. stress, hence improve performance, and even alter (2019) set out to compare the motives of achieved their runner's high.
 In a recent study, Geisler et al. marathon runners with those of beginner runners.
 (2020) examined the effect of a two-hour run on The participants were 1,537 runners; out of these, mood and pain perception in non-elite male 75.3% were men, while 24.7% were women. runners, using fMRI and pinprick stimulation.
 A Their results indicated that successful marathon visible increase in feelings of euphoria or runners have no significantly different motives decrease in pain perception was not indicated; compared to the control group.
-However, female however, there was lower limb pain, and the study marathon finishers reported less competitive did suggest an improved mood following the run. motivation than men and high scores on these These data indicate that although endurance issues: weight concern, affiliation, psychological training can improve mood state, fewer incidents coping, of runners high and hypoalgesia are observed Besides, the questionnaire revealed that age, among non-elite runners.
-These collectively underline that runner's high is an with motivation.
-Anyway, the findings validated interaction of both psychological factors like age and gender as significant predictors of the tolerance and pain tolerance, physiological alterations in terms of increased marathon and controls. blood flow and elevation of mood.
+However, female however, there was lower limb pain, and the study marathon finishers reported less competitive did suggest an improved mood following the run. motivation than men and high scores on these These data indicate that although endurance issues: weight concern, affiliation, psychological life significance, and self-esteem. of runners high and hypoalgesia are observed Besides, the questionnaire revealed that age, results education, and training features were associated collectively underline that runner's high is an with motivation.
+Anyway, the findings validated interaction of both psychological factors like age and gender as significant predictors of the and motives of both males and females who finished a of aerobic exercise.
+From psychological theories, performance cognitive processes on the part of a runner.
+This, in turn, favours complex interplay between physiological responses and psychological experiences.
+However, the main challenge that persists is one of reliable measurement of subjective experiences and individual variability exercise.